rodbegbie/begbie-hugo/content/blog/taking-control-of-your-career-growth.md

 date: 2020-10-12
 featureImage: images/allpost/allPost-7.jpg
 postImage: images/single-blog/feature-image.jpg
+subtitle: Mentorship and sponsorship are important factors in growing your career, but they aren’t a substitute for setting and measuring your own goals.
 ---

 _Mentorship and sponsorship are important factors in growing your career, but they aren’t a substitute for setting and measuring your own goals._